3 years Full time or 6 years Part time

-In this program you will gain hands-on experience from your first year with fieldwork to North Stradbroke Island and your local region.
-You’ll build your knowledge of animal conservation, biodiversity and animal behaviour, and work with leading researchers on field trips and in the laboratory.
-You’ll undertake a guided research project in Animal Ecology, working as an intern animal ecologist as part of your studies, or take advantage of opportunities to travel abroad.
+In this program students will gain hands-on experience from their first year with fieldwork to North Stradbroke Island and their local region.
+They’ll build their knowledge of animal conservation, biodiversity and animal behaviour, and work with leading researchers on field trips and in the laboratory.
+They’ll undertake a guided research project in Animal Ecology, working as an intern animal ecologist as part of their studies, or take advantage of opportunities to travel abroad.
 For more information, visit Bachelor of Animal Ecology at UniSC – University of the Sunshine Coast.

 The Inherent Academic Requirements of a program are those fundamental skills, capabilities and knowledge that students must be able to demonstrate in order to achieve the essential learning outcomes of the program, while maintaining the academic integrity of that program.
 For information, visit Inherent Academic Requirements on the UniSC – University of the Sunshine Coast website.